Why is Cookware Infused with Diamonds?

 Great heat conductor: As an extraordinary heat conductor, diamond speeds heat transfer across the cooking surface, getting the pan to the desired temperature quickly.
 This means you can use a lower heat setting than you would with less heat-conductive cookware, helping you lower high energy bills.

 Naturally non-stick: Diamonds have natural non-stick properties.
 Introducing diamond particles to the coating increases the non-stick capability of the cooking surface, making such cookware suitable for no oil cooking.

-Easy to clean: The non-stick properties of diamond-reinforced coatings making cleanup easier.
+Easy to clean: The non-stick property of diamond-reinforced coatings makes cleanup easier.

 Swiss Diamond cookware is manufactured in Switzerland using environmentally friendly production technology.

 The coating is reinforced with up to 200,000 real diamond crystals, which gives the cookware extraordinary durability, excellent heat conduction, and long-lasting non-stick properties.
 The diamond-reinforced coating prevents food from sticking and makes cooking without oil easy.

 The construction is made of pressure-cast aluminum sturdy enough to prevent warping.
 Its great heat conduction also ensures that there are no hot spots and provides an even cooking surface to perfectly prepare foods.

 Each cookware piece has a flat bottom for use on any gas or electric stove, including ceramic cooktops.
 There is also a special collection of induction-compatible Swiss Diamond cookware.

 To make their cookware induction compatible, the company uses a unique thermal process to infuse magnetic steel with the aluminum body.
 This method guarantees that the magnetic steel layer will stay inseparable from the cookware body after repeated use.
 The absence of air gaps ensures that the cookware won’t create buzzing sounds when heated.